Back to Maintenance & Care

 It goes without saying but remember to always wipe spills immediately with a damp cloth.
 Make sure your floor is always dry and clean.

 Matts.
-Matts are a very effective way to trap dust and dirt as well as prevent scratching from abrasive particles.
+Matts is a very effective way to trap dust and dirt as well as prevent scratching from abrasive particles.
 A matt is not that hard to clean while repairing a finish can be much harder and more expensive.
 Rubber-backed mats can also hold moisture and eventually damage the wood so they better be avoided.

 Area rugs are also quite useful.
-You can put them in heavy traffic areas or in the kitchen, just in front of the sink.
+You can put them in heavy traffic areas or the kitchen, just in front of the sink.
 This way, the rugs will always take the worst of the damage.
-After all, replacing a rug is better than replacing part of your own floor, right?
+After all, replacing a rug is better than replacing part of your floor, right?